Microcredentials

 However, some universities offer academic credit for microcredential courses that can be put towards a postgraduate degree using the Credit Accumulation and Transfer System (CATS) framework.
 Most courses can result in 10 to 20 credits.

-For instance, if you studied the 12-week online Introduction to Electrochemistry course at the University of Birmingham, you'd gain 10 university credits.
+For instance, if you studied the ten-week Business Management: Improving Organisational Practice course with The Open University you'll gain 10 undergraduate credits.
+On the 12-week online Mental Health: Working with Children and Young People course provided by The Open University in partnership with FutureLearn, you'll gain 15 credits at postgraduate level.
 In comparison, for an undergraduate or Masters degree, you'd need to successfully complete 120 or 180 credits respectively.

 Where can I find them?

-Microcredentials are offered by individual universities, including the University of Glasgow, the University of Kent and the University of Birmingham, often in collaboration with learning providers such as The Open University and FutureLearn.
+Microcredentials are offered by individual universities, including the University of Glasgow, and the University of Kent, often in collaboration with learning providers such as The Open University and FutureLearn.

 Many of the courses are accredited by leaders in the industry, such as Microsoft, AWS and Cisco in the IT realm.